crosspath/rubocop-configs/README.md

 If you use `optional` flag in Gemfile, you should enable it in `bundle config`.
 See more [here](https://bundler.io/v2.4/man/bundle-config.1.html).
-In short: run in console `bundle config set --global with development:test` to enable it everywhere in your user profile.
+In short: run in console `bundle config set --global with development test` to enable it everywhere in your user profile.

 3. Run `bundle install`